Ronit-Wanare/NN_Model_MNIST_Dataset/README.md

 # NN_Model_MNIST_DATASET
-NN model using MNIST Dataset which has different categories of handwritten digits( i.e 0 to 9) in ten different patter
+NN model using MNIST Dataset which has different categories of handwritten digits( i.e 0 to 9) in ten different pattern more decription is yet to add